 - Under reporting or failure to report student assets

 - Incorrect reporting of number in household/college on the FAFSA.

 Please double check your FAFSA before submitting it.

 If I Receive an Outside Scholarship, Must I Notify the Financial Aid Office?

 Yes.
-Anytime a student receives funds from an outside company, employer, agency, or civic group they must report it to the University of New Haven Financial Aid Office.
+Anytime a student receives funds from an outside company, employer, agency, or civic group they must report it to our Financial Aid Office.